Scaffolded Language Models with Language Supervision for Mixed-Autonomy: A Survey: Beyond episodic learning

+We highlight two mechanism for scaling in this context: \begin{itemize}[leftmargin=1.4em,itemsep=2pt,topsep=3pt] \item Insight caching (Sec.~\ref{sec:insight}): distill state-invariant heuristics or decision rules from traces (e.g., ``if login required, navigate to \texttt{/signin} before form submit'') and insert them into high-privilege prompts \cite{zhao2024expel, fu2024autoguide}. \item Skill/tool induction (Sec.~\ref{sec:toolopt}): refactor recurring action patterns into reusable, typed tools with pre/post-conditions and minimal tests \cite{wang2025inducingprogrammaticskillsagentic, learnact, agentoptimizer, zheng2025skillweaverwebagentsselfimprove, wang2024voyager}. \end{itemize}

+In-episode reflection \cite{reflexion} improves retries but does \emph{not} persist if no artifact is updated.
+RL-tuned reflection controllers (e.g., better verbal feedback and plans) still pay the same exploration cost when a similar task reappears, unless insights or tools are written back \cite{retroformer}.
+In contrast, \emph{agents that inhabit streams of experience} synthesize durable artifacts from traces: principle extraction from failures, explicit tool learning.

-\textbf{Agent with memory.} Prior work equips agent with a memory module \cite{generative-agents}.
+Prior work equips agents with a memory module \cite{generative-agents}.
 This has long been seen as an important step towards self-evolving agents \cite{agentsurvey, openai2025memory}.
 For instance, in ExpeL \cite{zhao2024expel}, they save successful trajectories in an experience buffer.
 At inference, it retrieves similar experiences and appends them to the context of the agent.
+Similarly, Dynamic Cheatsheet \cite{suzgun2025dynamiccheatsheettesttimelearning} stores and retrieves accumulated strategies, code snippets, and general problem-solving insights at inference time.
 While this helps the agent's performance, it does not scale well.
 An important property in the recent breakthrough of AI is the scaling with more data points \cite{sutton2019bitter}.
-We expect the agent to perform better and better as it encounters similar tasks.
+We expect the agent to find more efficient solutions as it encounters similar tasks.
 Retrieving similar experiences is limited to a few experiences.
 Generative agents \cite{generative-agents} use the memory module to simulate real human behaviors that plan and act over very long horizons.
 In particular, the focus of generative agents is to account for the limited context of LMs by ``compressing'' previous interactions and retrieving them later.
-However, these works focus on simply storing experiences \cite{zhao2024expel} or compressing prior interaction \cite{generative-agents} to fit multiple interactions beyond the context window.
+However, these works focus on simply storing experiences \cite{zhao2024expel} or compressing prior interactions \cite{generative-agents} to fit multiple interactions beyond the context window.